capital-G/ki-ueben-klavier-trainieren/book/glossary.md

 sclang
     The programming language of {term}`SuperCollider` with a focus on conciseness for audio environments.

+social score

+    Something with social score here

 SuperCollider
     A framework for audio synthesis and algorithmic composition, see [supercollider.online](https://supercollider.online)

+token

+    A token represents either a word, or a sign, and is used to represent

 :::